 Sleep is essential for your infant as comfortable and cosy sleep helps your baby to grow better.
-So, what all sleep products you may require for your little bundle of joy or what is the checklist of sleeping with baby in bed products?
-Well, here we have listed some essential sleep products that you may get for your baby:
+So, what all sleep products you may require for your little bundle of joy?
+Here we have listed down some essential sleep products that you may get for your baby:

 1. A Waterproof Mattress Cover

-This is a must-have accessory to keep your baby mattress safe from getting wet.
-Your baby pees and poops multiple times in a day and if you are a mom who uses cotton nappies for her baby, then investing in a good waterproof mattress cover is a must.
+This is a must-have accessory to keep your baby’s mattress safe from getting wet.
+Your little one will pee and poop multiple times in a day and if you are a mom who uses cotton nappies for her baby, then investing in a good waterproof mattress cover is a must.
 Make sure the mattress cover is big enough to cover the entire mattress, or else it will keep slipping and may get all coiled up.
 These mattress covers are usually made of plastic or rubber, and some may even have a fabric covering on top.

 2. A Cosy Swaddle Blanket

 Swaddling imitates the feeling of being inside the mother’s womb.
-To help your baby feel warm and cosy, you need to get a swaddle blanket for your little one.
-Babies may feel startled in their sleep, and this may wake them up but keeping them wrapped up in a blanket may help them sleep better.
-Newborns may take time to adapt themselves to the new surrounding.
-Thus they may not be able to keep themselves warm; however, swaddle blanket does the trick and helps your baby feel comforted.
-There is a proper technique of swaddling, and you may ask your doctor or midwife to help you learn the correct way of swaddling.
-Also, not all babies are a fan of this technique and if your baby seems to be cranky and irritable, get the cue.
+To help your baby feel warm and cosy, get a swaddle blanket for your little one.
+Babies may feel startled in their sleep and wake up, but keeping them wrapped up in a blanket may help them sleep better.
+Newborns may take time to adapt to the new surrounding.
+Thus they may not be able to keep themselves warm; however, a swaddle blanket does the trick and will help your baby feel comfy and cosy.
+There is a proper technique of swaddling, and you may ask your doctor or midwife to learn the correct way of swaddling.
+Also, not all babies are a fan of this technique and if your baby seems to be cranky and irritable, take the hint.

 3. Comfortable Cover Sheets

-If your baby does not like being all swaddled up, then you may have to use cover sheets to keep your baby warm and cosy.
-You can get sheets in any natural fibres that feel soft and comfortable against your baby’s skin and also does not keep him over-heated or uncomfortable.
+If your baby does not like being swaddled, then you may have to use cover sheets to keep your baby warm and cosy.
+You can get sheets in any natural fibres that feel soft and comfortable against your baby’s skin.
 You can opt for soft cotton, flannel or other natural fibre sheets.
 Also, we suggest that you do not buy oversized ones as they may get all coiled up on your baby and may suffocate him.
 Buy the right size sheets, and if you are unable to find the correct size, you can stitch it yourself or get it stitched from your tailor.